Everything Patrick and Brittany Mahomes have said about Donald Trump

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-With Super Bowl LIX just a few days away, NFL fans are gearing up for a star-studded affair in New Orleans with Taylor Swift and President Donald Trump already confirmed to be in attendance.
+The Super Bowl LIX has officially come to a close, as the event was of course a star-studded affair in New Orleans, which included Taylor Swift and President Donald Trump.

-On Tuesday, Trump announced his plans to watch the championship game, which will see the Kansas City Chiefs take on the Philadelphia Eagles from inside the Caesars Superdome.
+From inside the Caesars Superdome, Trump watched the championship game, which saw the Philadelphia Eagles defeat the Kansas City Chiefs, 40-22.

-While Trump declined to say what team he’d be rooting for, he did heap praise on Chiefs quarterback Patrick Mahomes, saying: “I don’t want to say, but there’s a certain quarterback that seems to be a pretty good winner.”
+While Trump declined to say what team he’d be rooting for before the event, he did heap praise on Chiefs quarterback Patrick Mahomes, saying: “I don’t want to say, but there’s a certain quarterback that seems to be a pretty good winner.”

 “Congratulations to the Chiefs GREAT Quarterback, Patrick Mahomes, and his very beautiful and BRILLIANT wife, Brittany, on the birth of their new baby daughter, Golden Raye,” he wrote on Truth Social.